brooklynrail/brooklynrail-platform/content/events/2021/01/radical-poetry-reading-with-drew-pham.md

       Daily Beast, and Columbia Journal, among others.
 She serves as an editor at The Wrath-Bearing Tree, an online literary journal focused on themes of societal violence.
 She lives and works in Brooklyn, New York.
+  - person: leor-stylar
+    event_bio: Leor Stylar is a poet and fiction writer living in NYC.
+Their interests include digital game-making, Jewish folklore and ritual, bodies of water, and gay joy.
+They are an MFA candidate in Poetry at CUNY Queens College.
   - person: benedict-nguyen
     event_bio: benedict nguyễn is a dancer, writer, and curator based on occupied Lenape and Wappinger lands (South Bronx, NY).
 Their criticism has appeared